-Display the current security salt for the BigBlueButton API.
+Displays the current security salt for the BigBlueButton API.
 For example:

 $ bbb-conf --secret URL: http://192.168.0.35/bigbluebutton/ Salt: f6c72afaaae95faa28c3fd90e39e7e6e

-Assign a new security secret for the BigBlueButton API.
+Assigns a new security secret for the BigBlueButton API.
 This does not change the security secret for the API demos, so if you run this command and still want to use the API demos, you’ll need to update the shared secret in

-Start all the BigBlueButton processes.
+Starts all the BigBlueButton processes.

-Stop all the BigBlueButton processes.
+Stops all the BigBlueButton processes.

-Watch log files for error messages every 2 seconds.
+Watches log files for error messages every 2 seconds.
 Use this command after

 sudo bbb-conf --clean to clean out all the log files.

-Zip up log files for reporting an error.
+Zips up log files for reporting an error.
 This option is rarely used as it’s often easier to use pastebin to share the log of the error message if you are, for example, posting to the bigbluebutton-dev mailing list.